The Domain Settings page is where you manage:

 Search for domains, certificates, assignments, and redirects

-Here at the top right, you can use the search feature to quickly find domains, certificates, and redirects, and domain and certificate assignments.
+At the top right of the page, you can use the search feature to quickly find domains, certificates, and redirects, as well as domain and certificate assignments.

 - Click the magnifying glass icon to expand a search field.

-- Enter alphanumeric and/or special characters to query all records.
+- Enter letters, numbers, and/or special characters to query all records.

-The list will automatically update with each typed character and display all records (visible and hidden) that contain a match.
+The list automatically updates with each typed character and displays all records (visible and hidden) that contain a match.
 Click the X to clear the search field and restore the original list.

-NOTE: The searchable fields will depend on which list page you're viewing.
+NOTE: The searchable fields depend on which list page you're viewing.